-According to an October 2018 survey by the Nationwide Insurance Retirement Institute, 37 percent of retirees do not take tax rates into consideration when they are preparing to retire.
-These individuals can be losing out on monies that could total up to six years’ of income.
+According to an October 2017 survey by the Nationwide Insurance Retirement Institute, 37 percent of retirees do not take tax rates into consideration when they are preparing to retire.
+With many retirees living on a fixed income, they could be losing out on money, giving a lion’s share of their retirement income to taxes.

 Sources of Retirement Income